The Rousseau case continues to haunt Air Canada

 The Impératif français organization, many of whose members lodged complaints with the commissioner after the November events, denounced the “softness and language of wood” of the report as well as the Canadian government’s reaction to the file.

-“This problem is needed at the upper levels of Parliament in order to advance the English language, support the decline of the French language and subordinate Quebec to the Canadian vision,” said President Jean-Paul Perrault.
+President Jean-Paul Perrault emphasized that “this problem is needed at the highest levels of Parliament in order to advance the English language, support the decline of the French language, and subordinate Quebec to the Canadian vision.”

 According to him, the report is however another element that should prompt Mr. Rousseau to leave.
 “Since this Air Canada CEO is bilingual in English and therefore can’t speak French, or very little, he shouldn’t be hired at all,” he said.